If you saw the size of the blessing coming, you would understand the magnitude of the battle you are fighting

 However, I didn’t have enough money to complete my course, but I felt that working with people in a deeply connected, meaningful and exploratory way was what I wanted to do.
 Intuitively I had a feeling I would come back to this in my mid-forties and…

-But then a series of turbulent life events took place - in just 18 months my marriage ended, I was uprooted from my home, my father died, my career ended, I was a single parent with two young kids and I was starting out all over again.
+But then a series of turbulent life events took place - in just 18 months my father died, my marriage ended, I was uprooted from my home and my previous career had ended too.
+I was a single parent with two young kids and I was starting out all over again.
 It felt like I was being hit by a truck every 2 weeks.
 And standing back up again, for more…

 We must let go of the life we have planned, so as to accept the one that is waiting for us